 The rise of chronic disease prevalence has become extremely taxing.
-An estimated 75% of the 2.3 trillion spent in 2008 assisted in treating chronic health issues like heart disease, cancer, stroke, obesity and obesity related orthopedic ailments.
-What percentage of these expenses arose from preventable circumstance?
+An estimated 75% of the 2.3 trillion spent in 2008 assisted in treating chronic health issues like heart disease, cancer, stroke, obesity, and obesity related orthopedic ailments.
+What percentage of these expenses arose from preventable circumstances?

 ~Beth Harris, CSCS